awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.Create.CON.Redis.md

    1. In **Port**, use the default port, 6379\.
 If you have a reason to use a different port, enter the port number\.

    1. For **Parameter group**, choose a parameter group or create a new one\.
 Parameter groups control the runtime parameters of your cluster\.
-For more information on parameter groups, see [Redis Specific Parameters](ParameterGroups.Redis.md) and [Creating a Parameter Group](ParameterGroups.Creating.md)\.
+For more information on parameter groups, see [Redis\-specific parameters](ParameterGroups.Redis.md) and [Creating a Parameter Group](ParameterGroups.Creating.md)\.

    1. For **Node type**, click the down arrow \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/images/ElastiCache-DnArrow.png)\)\.
 In the **Change node type** dialog box, choose the **Instance family** of the node type that you want, choose the node type that you want to use for this cluster, and then choose **Save**\.